DiogoAngelim/signal/README.md

 ## What Signal Is

-- a public protocol contract for envelopes, names, results, errors, and capabilities
+- a public protocol contract for messages, names, results, errors, and capabilities
 - a reference runtime for explicit query, mutation, and event execution
 - a thin binding model for HTTP and future transports
 - a pluggable foundation for idempotency storage, replay-safe consumers, and delivery metadata